-Supervisors and managers shall be aware of the following considerations:
+Supervisors and managers shall be aware of the following:

-- (a) Behavior of supervisors and managers should represent the values of the Office and professional jail standards. - (b) False or mistaken accusations of discrimination, harassment or retaliation can have negative effects on the careers of innocent members. - (c) Supervisors and managers must act promptly and responsibly in handling such situations. - (d) Supervisors and managers shall make a prompt determination regarding the substance of any allegation based upon all available facts.
+- (a) Behavior of supervisors and managers should represent the values of the Office and professional custodial standards. - (b) False or mistaken accusations of discrimination, harassment, or retaliation can have negative effects on the careers of innocent members.

-Nothing in this section shall be construed to prevent supervisors or managers from discharging supervisory or managerial responsibilities, such as determining duty assignments, evaluating or counseling members or issuing discipline, in a manner that is consistent with established procedures.
+Nothing in this section shall be construed to prevent supervisors or managers from discharging supervisory or management responsibilities, such as determining duty assignments, evaluating or counseling members, or issuing discipline in a manner that is consistent with established procedures.